diegomestre2/diegomestre2/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/diegomestre2/diegomestre2)](https://badges.pufler.dev)

-- 🔭 I’m currently working on a novel compression framework for databases.
+- 🔭 I’m currently working on a novel compression framework for databases and data-aware hash joins.
 - 🌱 I’m continually studying Modern C++, and more recently, Julia
 - 👯 I’m often contributing to open source projects like DuckDB
 - 💬 Ask me about your data, and I will tell you who you are.